marvin1099/AutomaticOptifinePatcher/README.md

 # Automatic-OptiFine-Patcher

 A cross-platform Python script that **downloads and patches OptiFine** into a standalone mod `.jar` file.
 This allows it to be used with loaders like **Forge/Fabric** in any launcher, such as PrismLauncher.
 The script supports all OptiFine versions available on [optifine.net](https://optifine.net).

 ---

 ## Important

 For **Minecraft 1.16.5 or later**, we highly recommend using [Sodium](https://modrinth.com/mod/sodium) instead of OptiFine.
 Sodium offers better performance and compatibility with mods.

-If you still want OptiFine features, check out [OptiFabric](https://modrinth.com/modpack/optifabric-modpack), which combines Sodium and OptiFine for a more stable experience.
+If you still want OptiFine features, check out [OptiFabric](https://modrinth.com/modpack/optifabric-modpack),
+which combines Sodium and other mods for a more complete OptiFine experience.

 ---